Davic15/angular-complete-guide/Section 05 - Components and Databinding Deep Dive/Notes.md

     - It will have a reference to the specific element with all its properties.
         - #serverNameInput.
     - We can use in the template, just in that template.
-        - Not in the ts file.
+        - Not in the .ts file.

 ## @ViewChild() in Angular 8+.